brokenseal/eunomia/README.md

 - **Context object**: whenever a **context** is used, a new **context object** will be created that will handle **role** assignment and other things (not clear at the moment)

 This is still a very incomplete project under heavy development, I'm still not sure if I like the api as it is now

-For anyone interested, Eunomia is the ancient greek goddess of law and order